esper-io/dev-docs/docs/home/devicesdk.md

 Use this method to power off the device.

 :::warning Requirements
-This method is only available for Knox-supported devices & CSDK-supported devices.
+This method is only available for device with Supervisor, Knox-supported devices & CSDK-supported devices.
 :::

 **Usage**